ScottLogic/sl-tech-carbon-estimator/docs/publish_process.md

 The semantic-release configuration is currently set to only work successfully against `main` so it is important to follow these steps in preparation for releasing and publishing a new version of the Tech Carbon Estimator.

-To confirm the release version, you can run the `publish-dry-run` workflow on the develop branch before creating your branch.

 1. Once the code on `develop` has been signed off for release, take a release cut by creating a branch off `develop` with the following naming convention `release/vX.X.X`.
 The semantic version you use in this branch name should follow the pattern below.

 **To confirm the release version, you can run the `publish-dry-run` workflow on the develop branch before creating your branch.**